jekyll/jekyll/_posts/2012-07-01-configuration.md

 next_section: frontmatter
 ---

-Jekyll allows you to concoct your sites in any way you can dream up.
-The following is a list of the currently supported configuration options.
-These can all be specified by creating a `_config.yml` file in your site’s root directory.
-There are also flags for the `jekyll` executable which are described below next to their respective configuration options.
-The order of precedence for conflicting settings is this:
+Jekyll allows you to concoct your sites in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that this is possible.
+These options can either be specified in a `_config.yml` file placed in your site’s root directory, or can be specified as flags for the `jekyll` executable in the terminal.

-1. Command-line flags
-2. Configuration file settings
-3. Defaults

 ## Configuration Settings

+The table below lists the available settings for Jekyll, and the various <code class="option">options</code> (specifed in the configuration file) and <code class="flag">flags</code> (specified on the command-line) that control them.

 <table>
   <thead>
     <tr>
       <th>Setting</th>
-      <th>Options &amp; Flags</th>
+      <th><span class="option">Options</span> and <span class="flag">Flags</span></th>
     </tr>
   </thead>
   <tbody>